podcast

 DZ-54: Thematic Sequences

-How does removing character and plot questions force your audience to engage with theme?
-Chas and Stu are joined, once again, by the inestimable Stephen Cleary.
-This episode is a spiritual sequel to our last episode with Stephen on sequence structure.
+Listen if you want to make theme your primary driver (for a sequence) Chas and Stu are joined, once again, by the inestimable Stephen Cleary.
+This episode is a spiritual sequel to our last episode with Stephen, the one on sequence structure.
 That episode explored how sequences could be broken into plot, character, and plot/character sequences.
-Well, Stephen's back to talk about a different type of sequence: the thematic sequence.
-By limiting (or removing all together) questions related to character or plot, filmmakers can force their audience to engage with the deeper, underlying meaning of...
+Well, Stephen’s back to talk about a different type of sequence: the thematic sequence.
+By limiting (or removing all together) questions related to character or plot, filmmakers can force their audience to engage with the deeper, underlying me...

 2018-10-10